AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

   Module #1.2 (1h): HPC crash course: what is behind the front-end // lecture

-  *HPC fundamentals: terminology, architectures, interconnects, infrastructure behind, as well as MPI vs shared memory // Ivan Degtyarenko
+  *HPC fundamentals: terminology, architectures, interconnects, infrastructure behind, as well as MPI vs shared memory // Ivan Degtyarenko*

   Module #1.3 (1h): CSC resources overview // lecture with demos

-  *An overview of CSC computing environment and services including Puhti supercomputer, Allas data management solution, Cloud services, notebooks, containers, etc // Jussi Enkovaar and Henrik Nortamo
+  *An overview of CSC computing environment and services including Puhti supercomputer, Allas data management solution, Cloud services, notebooks, containers, etc // Jussi Enkovaar and Henrik Nortamo*

   Module #1.4 (1h): HTCondor setup at Aalto // lecture with demos

   *Did you know that department workstations around could be accessible for computing?
 It is were HTCondor comes in game // Matthew West

-  Module #Extra (.5h): Connecting to Triton // tutorial
+  Module #1.5 (.5h): Connecting to Triton // tutorial

-  *Get connected to Triton in preparation for day 2 // Enrico Glerean
+  *Get connected to Triton in preparation for day 2 // Enrico Glerean*

   See the `Connecting to Triton tutorial </triton/tut/connecting.html>`__ – if you can ssh to Triton and run “hostname”, you are ready for tomorrow.